yozhgoor/cargo-temp/README.md

 * With multiple dependencies:
     `$ cargo-temp rand tokio`

-* With a dependency that have a fixed version:
+* With a dependency that have an exact version:
     `$ cargo-temp anyhow=1.0.13`

 ### Repositories